 J. S. Bach -- Gigue from the second suite for unaccompanied violoncello, BWV 1008

 I play both parts on the following recordings.
-I layered and edited the parts in Logic.
+I performed and produced these files.

 Leclair -- Duo for two violins in E Major, op.
 12 -- 1st movement